GuildSA/corona-hack-pack/README.md

 $ brew install lua
 ```

-Once installed you should be able to run the "lua" command from the console.
+Once installed you should be able to run the "lua" command from the terminal.

 ```
 $ lua